shreya-thigale/python-computer-quiz-cli/README.md

-# python-computer-quiz-cli
-A beginner-friendly, interactive command-line quiz game built in Python that tests your knowledge of basic computer terms like CPU, GPU, RAM, and PSU.
+# 🧠 Python Computer Quiz (CLI)

+Welcome to the **Python Computer Quiz**, a simple command-line interface (CLI) game to test your basic computer knowledge.
+It asks you fundamental tech questions like what CPU, GPU, and RAM stand for.
+This is perfect for beginners who are learning Python and want to build small interactive projects.

+## 🚀 Features

+- Interactive command-line interface
+- Case-insensitive answer checking
+- Tracks your score
+- Calculates your final percentage
+- Clean and beginner-friendly Python code